georchestra/georchestra/doc/good_practices/geoserver_data_dir_versioning.md

  * it's a way to track changes when several people have admin rights,
  * it's so much easier to rollback to a previous state,
  * one gets a better insight of what happens behind the scene,
- * it can turn into a backup solution.
+ * it can turn into a backup solution,
+ * it can fork a GeoServer instance into a testing one, then pull back the changes once OK,
+ * it can distribute a config among a distributed stack of GeoServers
+ * ...

 ## Setting up the repository